 - - Goals and objectives for the role

 - - How the new hire takes feedback

 - - How they can best work together

 There isn’t a one-size-fits-all approach when it comes to first day strategy.
 Take the time to figure out what a meaningful first day experience should look like at your company, and build a base plan.

-An excellent first day experience begins aligning new hires with company mission, teams, and culture from the moment they enter their new office.
-With Strategic Onboarding incorporating paperwork and admin into pre-boarding, People Ops can focus their attention on giving new hires a first day experience that fosters early alignment, engagement, and success.
+An excellent first day onboarding experience begins aligning new hires with company mission, teams, and culture from the moment they enter their new office.
+With a strategic onboarding incorporating paperwork and admin into pre-boarding, People Ops can focus their attention on giving new hires a first day experience that fosters early alignment, engagement, and success.